bearenm/CSE6242_Final_Project/README.txt

 Description

-This notebook emulates a financial analyst’s workflow by ingesting LDA generated topic weights, using an LLM to assign concise, domain specific labels, and then automatically reorganizing and refining subclusters and clusters , taking the initial cosine distance as a recommendation, into coherent, higher level groupings, thereby replacing much of the manual labeling and restructuring traditionally required to interpret large scale earnings call themes.
+This notebook emulates a financial analyst’s workflow by ingesting LDA generated topic weights, using an LLM to assign concise, domain specific labels, and then automatically reorganizing and refining subclusters and clusters, taking the initial cosine distance, from section 4, as a recommendation, into coherent, higher level groupings, thereby replacing much of the manual labeling and restructuring traditionally required to interpret large scale earnings call themes.

+Installation

+It is necessary to install revelant packages and also to acquire an OpenAI API project key: https://platform.openai.com/docs/api-reference/project-api-keys  This must be set to the variable openai.api_key in the first block of text of the llm_relabeling notebook

+Execution

+Add a csv output of the clustering to the input/ folder.
+Then, add an output of topic_modelling to the order/ folder.
+After executing, the output will be saved to the output/ folder.

-4. visualization
+5. visualization

 Code: flatten.py, index.html
 Input: LDA_100_doc_topic_norm_augmented.csv, LDA_100_topic_word_norm_with_4_with_subclusters.csv